rspoorthi74/DS/README.md

 ## Extra points:
 - For the extra points we have created a new python file which is named as extra_score.py.
 You can directly excute the code in your local and it will display the necessary output as asked by the professor.
+## libraries
+- for the file extra_score.py we have used a module "pyope".
+If this module is installed you would not get any errors, but if it's not installed please use the command : pip install pyope.